Aveek-Saha/wordle-solver/README.md

 <br>

-Answer: `REHAB`
+Answer: `MACAW`
 <pre>
 T A R E S
+J A P A N
+K A Y A K
-L E A R N
+L A V A L
+M A D A M
-C E D A R
+M A C A W
-R E H A B
 </pre>
 </details>